About

 About the writing

-The GroomSpeak editorial library is written by C. Richey, the in-house voice behind every article on the blog and every speaking tip in the speech library.
+The GroomSpeak editorial library is written and edited by the GroomSpeak team— the same people behind the Orator Engine.
 The library covers best man speeches, father-of-the-bride speeches, maid-of-honor speeches, delivery nerves, length, structure, and what to leave out.

 Editorial articles are reviewed against the same standards the Orator Engine uses to write speeches: clarity, warmth without cliche, no filler, and respect for the reader who is trying to do right by someone they love.